Condition: Cervical whiplash is an injury to the neck that occurs when the head is jerked forward and back very quickly.

 Risk Factors: Most whiplash injuries result from auto accidents.
 Falls, hard hits during contact sports such as football, and diving accidents also may cause whiplash.

-Physical Exam: The doctor will check to see if you have pain in your neck and upper back, and if you can move your head and neck normally.
+Physical Exam: A PM&R physician will check to see if you have pain in your neck and upper back, and if you can move your head and neck normally, and if these movements reproduce any other symptoms, like weakness, numbness or tingling sensation down your arms, even difficulty walking.

-Diagnostic Process: The doctor may do tests to see if you are having trouble thinking or seeing.
-X-rays may be done to make sure there is no more serious damage to the spine.
+Diagnostic Process: X-rays may be done to make sure there is no more serious damage to the spine.
 Other imaging tests are usually only done if the symptoms do not go away or a more severe injury is suspected.
+Also, electrodiagnostic studies can be considered if symptoms persist, to evaluate for possible damage to nerves that go from your neck to your arms.
+The physiatrist will also evaluate how disabled you are by the pain, including your mood and capacity to function in activities of daily living, with questionnaires if necessary.

-Rehab Management: Rehab will focus on helping you do the things you normally do.
-Rest, ice, and/or heat, along with pain medicines such as ibuprofen may help.
-Exercise may be recommended to keep the neck flexible.
-If symptoms last more than 1-2 weeks, physical therapy, chiropractic treatment, or acupuncture may help.
+Rehab Management: The PM&R physician will focus on helping you do the things you normally do by leading an interdisciplinary team of therapists, social worker, pain management experts, and others.
+Rest, ice, and/or heat, along with over-the-counter pain medicines such as acetaminophen may help.
+Exercise may be recommended to keep the neck flexible as early as possible.
+If symptoms last more than 1-2 weeks, physical therapy, manual manipulation, local injections, or acupuncture may help.